George Croghan

-Ohio's recorded history begins with Croghan's actions in the mid-1740s as fur trader, Iroquois sachem, and go-between for Pennsylvania, according to historian Alfred A. Cave.
+Ohio's recorded history begins with Croghan's actions in the mid-1740s as fur trader, Haudenosaunee royaner, and go-between for Pennsylvania, according to historian Alfred A. Cave.
 Cave concludes that the treason charge that ended Croghan's career was trumped up by his enemies.
-Western Pennsylvania became the focal point in August 1749 when Croghan purchased 200,000 acres from the Iroquois, exclusive of two square miles at the Forks of the Ohio for a British fort.
+Western Pennsylvania became the focal point in August 1749 when Croghan purchased 200,000 acres from the Haudenosaunee, exclusive of two square miles at the Forks of the Ohio for a British fort.
 Croghan soon learned that his three deeds would be invalidated if part of Pennsylvania, sabotaged that colony's effort to erect the fort, and led the Ohio Confederation to permit Virginia's Ohio Company to build it and settle the region.
 Late in 1753 Virginia sent George Washington to the Ohio Country, who would eventually end Croghan's influence there.

 Braddock's Defeat in 1755 and French control of Ohio Country, which they called the Illinois Country, indicating the area of their greater settlement, found Croghan building forts on the Pennsylvania frontier.
-Following which he manned the farthest frontier post in present-day New York as Deputy Indian agent under Sir William Johnson, called the "Mohawk Baron" for his extensive landholdings and leadership with the Mohawk and other Iroquois.
+Following which he manned the farthest frontier post in present-day New York as Deputy Indian agent under Sir William Johnson, called the "Mohawk Baron" for his extensive landholdings and leadership with the Mohawk and other Haudenosaunee.
 Croghan briefly lived until 1770 on a quarter of a million New York acres.
 He resigned as Indian agent in 1771 to establish Vandalia, a fourteenth British colony to include parts of present-day West Virginia, southwestern Pennsylvania, and eastern Kentucky, but continued to serve as a borderland negotiator for Johnson, who died a British loyalist in 1774.